web3privacy/web3privacy/Web3privacynowplatform/Briefs/Brief 2.0.md

 *Brief for a private web3-services*: please, follow general requirements to be highlighted on The Web3Privacy now platform.

 How it works:
-1. You fill a brief.
+1. You fill a brief (at least "mandatory field").
 2. Our team reviews application.
 3. Verified data will be published at The Web3Privacy now platform.